GENE 104Q. Law and the Biosciences. 3 Units.

 GENE 271.
 Human Molecular Genetics.
 3 Units.

 For genetic counseling students, graduate students in genetics, medical students, residents, and postdoctoral fellows interested in the practice of medical genetics and genomics.
 Gene structure and function; the impact of mutation and polymorphism as they relate to developmental pathways and human disease; mitochondrial genetics; approaches to the study of complex genetic conditions; GWAS and genome sequencing technologies; variant interpretation; gene therapy, stem cell biology, and pharmacogenetics.
 Undergraduates require consent of instructor and a basic genetics course.
+Non-GC students: Please contact the instructor when you enroll.

 Same as: CHPR 271